 Combining Chicken Wings

 Many ties with both arms folded are classic poses that have names.
 Depending if the elbows are pointing up or down, pulled front or back, the result will be completely different.
-Just like with the previous day, it is important to monitor the hands to mitigate the risk of nerve injuries.
+Just like with the previous day, keep the tension loose and monitor the hands to mitigate the risk of nerve injuries.

 Full Body Frog Tie Restriction